axiomee/tchala-specifications/README.txt

   .
 Spanish

 - POINTS
   .
-Points will matter a lot $
+Points will matter a lot.
+They will be used to motivate users and will be proof that a user is working hard or slacking behind $
   .
+The amount of points of a user will always be public $ .
 Users will earn points for different activities on the website $ .
 Users will earn 10 points for posting validated questions $ .
 Users will earn 5 points for posting vaidated translations of questions $